 This is why, depending on the weather conditions and water levels, you might have a completely different experience.
 That is part of Land Art’s charm!
 It would be fascinating to return seasonally and witness the changes to Spiral Jetty and the surrounding landscape.

-Tips and resources for planning your Spiral Jetty journey
+Tips for planning your trip to Spiral Jetty in Utah

 - Find out more about visiting the Golden Spike National Historic Site including directions and entry fees through the National Parks Service website.